eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-The Control Interface Instance shall create two FIFO files for each Workload:
+Each new ControlInterface instance shall create two FIFO files :

 - a FIFO file for the workload to send requests to the Control Interface (called output pipe in the following)
 - a FIFO file for the workload to request responses to the Control Interface (called input pipe in the following)